WellthCare

 When to Appeal or Switch Plans

-If a single-case agreement is denied, you have two additional avenues:
+If the single-case agreement gets denied, you still have two moves:

 • Internal appeal: File a formal network adequacy appeal with your insurer, citing your medical necessity and the lack of an equally qualified in-network alternative.
 ERISA-covered plans must respond within 30 days (72 hours for urgent appeals).

 • Plan change at open enrollment: Once you prove your doctor is critical to your health, present this to your employer.
-Some companies will switch to a self-funded plan with a broader network or add a "concierge doctor" benefit.
-In the WellthCare model, the WellthCare Readiness Index™ actually identifies network gaps and recommends plan adjustments based on employee utilization data-so your feedback directly shapes better coverage.
+Some companies will switch to a self-funded plan with a broader network or add a “concierge doctor” benefit.
+In the WellthCare model, the WellthCare Readiness Index™ spots network gaps and suggests plan tweaks based on actual usage—so your feedback actually improves coverage.

 Final Pro-Tip: Use Your FSA or HSA

-If you must pay out-of-network costs, always use a Health Savings Account (HSA) or Flexible Spending Account (FSA)-those dollars are pre-tax, giving you an instant ~30% discount on the actual expense.
-Even better, if your employer offers a WellthCare Store with free money earned through preventive scans, you can use those dollars to buy over-the-counter health items needed while you sort out your network situation.
-That's the kind of friction-free system that turns a network problem into a minor inconvenience.
+If you end up paying out-of-network costs, use an HSA or FSA—pre-tax dollars give you an effective discount.
+And if your employer offers a WellthCare Store with free money from preventive scans, that can cover OTC items while you resolve things.
+That's the kind of system that turns a network headache into a minor hiccup.

-In summary: don't silently accept out-of-network bills.
-Confirm the contract, request a single-case agreement, negotiate with your provider, and consider upgrading your entire benefits architecture to one that prioritizes your relationship with your doctor over the insurance carrier's bottom line.
-Your health is the foundation of your wealth-protect both by knowing your options.
+Bottom line: don't silently accept out-of-network bills.
+Verify the contract, request a single-case agreement, negotiate with your provider, and consider upgrading to a benefits system that puts your relationship with your doctor first—not the insurer's profits.
+Your health is the foundation of your wealth.
+Protect both by knowing what you can do.

 ← Back to Blog